Richard Levis McCormick

 Richard Levis McCormick (born December 26, 1947) is an American historian and university administrator.
 He served as the interim president of Stony Brook University from 2024 to 2025, as the 19th president of Rutgers University from 2002 to 2012, as the 28th president of the University of Washington from 1995 to 2002, and as the provost of the University of North Carolina at Chapel Hill from 1992 to 1995.

 Early life and education

 The son of Richard Patrick McCormick, a Rutgers professor and administrator, and Katheryne C. Levis, a University administrator, Richard Levis McCormick was born in New Brunswick, New Jersey.

-After graduating from Piscataway Township High School in Piscataway, New Jersey, McCormick earned his Bachelor of Arts (B.A.) from Amherst College in American studies (1969) and subsequently a Doctor of Philosophy (Ph.D.) in history (1976) from Yale University.
+After graduating from Piscataway Township High School in Piscataway, New Jersey, McCormick earned his Bachelor of Arts from Amherst College in American studies (1969) and subsequently a Ph.D. in history (1976) from Yale University.

 Academic career

 Rutgers faculty

 McCormick served on the Rutgers University History faculty from 1976 to 1992, including three years as Dean of the Faculty of Arts and Sciences.
 He team-taught an American history course with his father, Richard P. McCormick.
 In 1985, he held a John Simon Guggenheim Memorial Foundation Fellowship as well as a Woodrow Wilson International Center for Scholars Fellowship.